 What is Canine Influenza?

 Also known as “dog flu,” canine influenza is a contagious respiratory disease that can be found all over the United States.
-This disease is caused by type-A influenza virus that is currently present in two strains: one is H3N8 virus and the other is an H3N2 virus.
+This disease is caused by type-A influenza virus, meaning these viruses are capable of causing seasonal epidemics in dogs.
+Canine Influenza is currently present in two strains: one is H3N8 virus and the other is an H3N2 virus.
 The CDC reports that “canine influenza A(H3N2) viruses are different from seasonal influenza A(H3N2) viruses that spread annually in people.”
 Since it is easily spread, a rising number of dog parents are dealing with the virus every day.

 The Origin of Canine Influenza

 The two different flu strains (H3N8 and H3N2) have different origins:

 - The H3N8 virus was discovered in 2000 in horses and by 2004, the virus was detected for the first time in dogs.
 It’s said that the strain transmitted to racing greyhounds were competing on the same track as infected horses.

 - The H3N2 influenza virus was first discovered in 2005 in China and South Korea.
 Originally found in birds, this strain of A influenza virus was found in dogs by 2007.
 In 2015 the virus found its way to the United States, and outbreaks were reported in more than 30 states.

 Despite being very contagious and causing dogs to become very ill, the dog flu has a low mortality rate of only 10%.
 The risk is still there, but luckily most dogs are able to pull through and make a full recovery with proper treatment.

 The influenza virus can be transmitted in several ways which contribute to the astounding number of infected dogs.
 Your dog can get infected by being in direct contact with a sick dog, or you personally can transmit the disease from one dog to another by petting and being in contact with both an infected dog and an uninfected dog.